WasabiThumb/xplug/README.md

-PlayerJoin | Player player, String joinMessage | Called when a player joins PlayerLeave | Player player, String quitMessage | Called when a player quits PlayerChangeWorld | Player player, World a, World b | Called when a player moves between worlds PlayerMove | Player player, number fromX, number fromY, number fromZ, number toX, number toY, number toZ | Called when a player moves within a world.
+PlayerJoin | Player player, String joinMessage | Called when a player joins PlayerLeave | Player player, String quitMessage | Called when a player quits PlayerChangeWorld | Player player, World a, World b | Called when a player moves between worlds PlayerMove | Player player, Location a, Location b | Called when a player moves within a world.
 This is being refactored to use the Location API instead of individual numbers
 PlayerChat | Player player, String message | Called when a player chats

 ## Roadmap